Kottugumada/GraphAndTree/Graphs/Graphs/StronglyConnectedComponents/Bridges and Articulation Points.md

     id = id + 1
     lowLink[curr] = ids[curr] = id

-  //for each edge from node 'curr' to node 'dest'
+  for each edge from node 'curr' to node 'dest'
     for(dest : g[curr]){
         if(dest == parent){
             continue